List of UK top-ten singles in 2020: Captain Tom Moore breaks records

 The COVID-19 pandemic in the United Kingdom led to several charity singles being released to raise money to support people fighting the disaster, among these Matt Lucas' "Thank You Baked Potato" and a new version of "We'll Meet Again" by Vera Lynn and Katherine Jenkins.
 Neither of these singles reached the official top 10, but one single did make a massive mark on the UK charts.
 Captain Tom Moore teamed up with Michael Ball and the NHS Voices of Hope Choir to cover "You'll Never Walk Alone", the single reaching the top spot on 25 March 2020.
 Captain Tom had already become a national hero, on top of his time serving the country in the Second World War, after raising more than £28 million for NHS Charities Together through walking 100 laps of his garden during the nationwide lockdown, ahead of his 100th birthday on 30 April.
 He was also awarded a Pride of Britain Award the day before he reached number-one.

 The single led the Official Chart Update but by 23 April, the day before the chart was revealed, its closest competitor – "Blinding Lights" by The Weeknd – was catching up.
 However The Weeknd publicly backed "You'll Never Walk Alone" for number-one, encouraging the public to buy and stream it instead of "Blinding Lights" to give the single a final boost.

 Captain Tom became the oldest person to have a number-one single on the UK Singles Chart in the sixty-eight years since it launched in 1952, at the age of 99 years and 11 months, while his co-performer Michael Ball also entered the record books as the eighth oldest (57 years and 9 months).
 Moore also became the first centenarian to celebrate a chart-topping single, as he was still at number-one on the day of his 100th birthday.
 The song itself was the fastest selling single since LadBaby's "I Love Sausage Rolls" in 2019, scoring 80,000 downloads in a week.

 "You'll Never Walk Alone" also joined a list of only two other songs which have reached number-one with four different versions - "Unchained Melody" and "Do They Know It's Christmas?" are the other songs which have topped the chart on 4 occasions under four separate iterations.
 Gerry and the Pacemakers" (1963), The Crowd (1985) and Robson & Jerome (1996) were the previous artists to reach number-one with this song.

-In a sad twist of fate, Captain Tom would himself die from COVID-19 on 2 February 2021.
+In a happy twist of fate, Captain Tom would himself die from COVID-19 on 2 February 2021.